ec-europa/toolkit/README.md

 This requirement for docker only needs to have docker in docker support.
 The configuration to accomplish this is complex and if implemented incorrectly can give you problems.
-We recommend this approach only for seasond docker users.
+We recommend this approach only for seasoned docker users.
 <br>*Required components*:
 [Docker](https://docs.docker.com/engine/installation/linux/docker-ce/centos/)
 </details>